M3D6 One year part-time - Next intake: January 2015

 The diploma is aimed not only at lawyers, but also at other professionals who may be involved in mediation - be it as a disputant, representative or perhaps as a mediator - due to some expert knowledge that they have: a legal qualification will not be a pre-requisite for admission.
 The course will introduce you to the process of mediation and its role in the resolution of disputes.
 All candidates will be expected to appreciate that the course will involve, inevitably, an understanding of law and legal implications.
 References and materials will be legally orientated, but this will enable the non-lawyer to be better equipped to deal with the issues raised in international business mediation.

-The programme is a postgraduate degree course involving part-time study for a period of 18 months, starting in January each year.
+The programme is a postgraduate degree course involving part-time study for a period of 18 months, starting during January each year.

 The diploma requires the successful completion of 120 credits which can be completed as follows:

-Students will be required to take the following two core modules:
+Students will be required to take the two core modules:

 Modules and Dissertation